 The Executive MBA is a globally recognised qualification allowing experienced and aspiring business leaders and managers to shape a successful career.Take a look

 The Executive MBA is a globally recognised qualification allowing experienced and aspiring business leaders and managers to shape a successful career.

 Are you ready to take your career to the next level?
 The Ulster University Executive MBA is a challenging Master's degree designed for ambitious professionals.

 Offered by the Ulster University Business School, the Executive MBA is designed to meet the needs of experienced or aspiring managers who wish to expand their knowledge and skills to equip them for senior management positions.

 This Master's programme will help you to relate your work experience to business theory, broadening your understanding of organisations and the increasingly competitive environment in which they operate.
 You will enhance your knowledge of business functions, processes, and strategies.
 The innovative modules will also challenge you to examine your own business practices and management style, and develop your strategic and critical thinking skills.

-The Ulster MBA allows students to make an impact in the workplace via practical based assessment and assignments, many of which have led to demonstrable improvements within the students' organisations.
+The Ulster University Executive MBA allows students to make an impact in the workplace via practical based assessment and assignments, many of which have led to demonstrable improvements within the students' organisations.

 Sign up for course updates